sys-bio/vscode-antimony/README.md

 <em>(Press run anyway)</em>
 </p>

-* Once installed, open the Downloads folder on your device
-* Double click "Vscode-Antimony-Dependencies-Installer" to start the setup process. **(This will not intefer with any other dependencies and programs of your device)**.
 * Once installed, restart Visual Code Studio.
 * _This extension may require [Git](https://git-scm.com/downloads) to be installed before use.
 Make sure to add Git to PATH when installing.
 Restart Visual Studio Code after installation of Git._ <br/>
 [Next Steps Below](#steps-below-apply-for-all-operating-systems)<br/><br/>